-Welcome to the Bothwell-University of Missouri Rural Family Medicine Residency.
-We are excited to begin this new 1-2-2 program in July 2022 with our sponsoring institution, the Department of Family and Community Medicine at the University of Missouri School of Medicine.
+I am excited to continue our new Rural Training Track, accredited by ACGME in April 2021, with our partner the Department of Family and Community Medicine at the University of Missouri School of Medicine.

-Sedalia has long been a primary care-focused community.
-Residents prefer to have their care locally delivered, when possible, by physicians who are thoughtful, caring and truly interested in them as individuals.
+Family medicine has long been a foundation in the primary care-focused Sedalia community.
+Patients here prefer to have their care locally delivered, when possible, by physicians who are thoughtful, caring and truly interested in them as individuals and not just diagnoses.

-The first year of training will be completed at the University of Missouri Health Care in Columbia, Missouri, along with beginning continuity clinics at the Bothwell Family Medicine Associates clinic in Sedalia.
-The last two years will be at Bothwell Regional Health Center in Sedalia.
+The first year of residency training will be completed with our partners at the University of Missouri Health Care in Columbia, Missouri, along with weekly continuity clinics at Bothwell Family Medicine Associates in Sedalia.
+The second and third years will be primarily at Bothwell Regional Health Center in Sedalia with opportunities for electives.